mainmatter/ember-simple-auth/README.md

 ## Token Based Authentication

-The general idea behind token based authentication for Ember.js applications is that instead of e.g. using a session cookie that keeps the authenticated user's id as it would maybe be done in old-school web applications, the client injects an `Authorization` header containing the user's unique and secret token in every AJAX request it makes.
-The server uses that token to identify the corresponding user.
+The general idea behind token based authentication for Ember.js applications is that the user making a specific request is identified by a secret, unique token on the server side.
+That token is submitted in the `Authorization` header with every AJAX request that the client sends to the server.
 The header looks something like this on the server side:

 ```
 Authorization: Token token="<secret token>"
 ```

-The client obtains the secret token from the server when the user logs in.
+The client obtains the user's secret token from the server when the user logs in.
 This can happen either via a regular login form where the user enters credentials and which Ember.SimpleAuth supports out of the box or via an external OpenId or OAuth provider like [Facebook](https://developers.facebook.com/docs/facebook-login/getting-started-web/), [Twitter](https://dev.twitter.com/docs/auth) or [Google](https://developers.google.com/accounts/docs/OpenID) which can easily